mgperry/plyrs/README.md

     - inputs and outputs are plain `polars` objects
     - mix in regular `polars` code without any problems.
     - easily roll your own, bypass `.pipe`
-- Some minor affordances around lazy/eager DataFrames, with interactive use in mind
+- affordances for lazy/eager DataFrames, with interactive use in mind (see Laziness below)
-    - `query()` uses lazy dataframes where possibly, without you noticing.
+    - `dlpyrs` uses lazy dataframes wherever possible, without you noticing.
     - `@collector` decorator for functions which require eager evaluation.
-- Optionally, dplyr verbs or style where it makes sense:
+- Optionally, dplyr verbs or style:
     - `agg`, really? `with_columns` is almost as bad.
-    - `rename({"from": "to"})` has way too many brackets and quotes
+    - `rename({"from": "to"})` has too many brackets and quotes
     - `.with_row_count()` starts from zero?
-Please, we are doing statistics here
+Please, we are doing statistics
-    - `plyrs` keeps `melt` and `pivot` even though this mixes various generations of tidyverse evolution, because they're the most obvious names.
-Also, the`polars` pivot syntax is definitely an improvement.
-    - `if_else` wrapping `pl.when().then().otherwise()`
 - Convenience functions like `separate` and `reorder`
-- Full power of `polars` functions, this is a very this wrapper not a re-implementation.
+- Full power of `polars` functions, this is a very thin wrapper not a re-implementation.
 - PLANNED: Wrap dataframe functions in types and create DSLs (like GRanges)

 What you don't get: